facebookresearch/Mephisto/docs/web/docs/guides/tutorials/custom_react.md

     task_tags: "test,simple,button"
 ```

 The only change we'll make is to the `task_name` (as you should on any new tasks!), but we will update the other fields as we go.
-It's important to note the `task_source` and `extra_source_dir` arguments though, as this is where the `Blueprint` will be looking a compiled react app bundle, and for extra static resources for the page.
+It's important to note the `task_source` and `extra_source_dir` arguments though, as this is where the `StaticReactBlueprint` class will be looking for the compiled React app's Javascript bundle as well as a folder for extra static resources for the page, respectively.

 ### 1.2 Launching the task
 From the current directory, you should be able to execute the run script and get a job working.
 We're using a different `task_name` to prevent polluting our later task with data that won't share the same format.
 It is a good practice to do this with initial iterations, and to change the `task_name` any time you change input or output arguments.